CNDSI

 The Cooperative Nuclear Disarmament and Sustainability Initiative - CNDSI is a collaboration of the Columbia University’s Advanced Consortium on Cooperation Conflict and Complexity (AC4) and the Sant’Egidio Foundation for Peace and Dialogue - SFPD.

-To support its Megatons to Megawatts Evaluation project, CNDSI formed an Informal Exploratory Working Group - IEWG in conversation with Civilta dell’Amore, Nuclear for Peace - Assisi Gathering, Catholic Peacebuilding Network - CPN, and others.
+To support its Megatons into Megawatts Evaluation project, CNDSI formed an Informal Exploratory Working Group - IEWG in conversation with Civilta dell’Amore, Nuclear for Peace - Assisi Gathering, Catholic Peacebuilding Network - CPN, and others.
 Members of the IEWG are Azin Aliabadi, Andrea Bartoli, Elizabeth Boyle, Joshua Fisher, Jeffrey Hughes, George Lopez, Enrico Mainardi, Agostino Mathis, Gerard Powers and Christoph Spreng.
 Informal, preliminary contacts have been established with the United Nations Office for Disarmament Affairs (UNODA).